lanl-ansi/flexes-build/README.md

 }
 ```
 ## Docker Workers
 Docker workers are run inside of a Docker container and from a Docker image stored on the host machine.
-If the image is not present is can be retrieved from DockerHub or hub.lanlytics.com, this allows a single worker to handle a variety of services without having to launch specific workers for each service.
+If the image is not present it can be retrieved from DockerHub or hub.lanlytics.com, this allows a
+single worker to handle a variety of services without having to launch specific workers for each service.
 ```bash
 python3 worker.py generic
 ```